stanislawbartkowski/CivilizationEngine/README.md

 * Usage example:
   * executeCommand("secret token","UNSENDPRODUCTION",2,2,"{"row" : 5, "col" : 3})
   * Undo send production in city (2,2) from square (5,3)

-## ATTACK
-* executeCommand(token,"ATTACK",row, col)
-* Parameters:
- * row,col : square to attack.
-Can be village or alient unit or city.
-Currently only attacking village is implemented.
-The attacking unit is the current unix in move phase
-* Usage example:
-  * executeCommand("secret token","ATTACK",4,0,null)
-  * Start the battle involving village at square (4,0)

 ## PLAYUNIT
 ## PLAYUNITIRON
 * executeCommand(token,"PLAYUNIT",indexfrom, indexto,null)